 The MFC provides forest pest detection, evaluation and control recommendations on private, urban and non-federal public forestland in Mississippi.
 The MFC conducts at least one statewide aerial survey each year and additional surveys if necessary.
-Insect and disease spots identified during the aerial survey are then mapped on the Southern Pine Beetle Activity Map, which makes the data available to the public, allowing private landowners the opportunity to determine if any SPB activity was located near their property.
-Visit www.mfc. ms.gov/southern-pine-beetle-activity-map to view the map.
+Due to the COVID-19 pandemic, no aerial surveys were conducted.
+Insect and disease spots identified during the aerial survey are then mapped on the Southern Pine Beetle Activity Map, which makes the data available to the public, allowing private landowners the opportunity to determine if any SPB activity was located near their property. www.mfc.ms.gov/southern-pine-beetle-Visit activity-map to view the map.